enzingerm/vpy_rest/README.md

 ```

 ### Complete configuration
-The complete configuration file might look like this (default values are given, if possible):
+The complete configuration file might look like this (default values are given, if applicable):

 *config.yaml*
 ```yaml